lovepreetkaur47/LovepreetsBookStore/LovepreetsBookStore/README.txt

 i add a folder name products i wwwroot-images i uncomment method again hey i foreget to add jawascriptfile for product i add this in js

+10.51
+part-4
+i compare my code with repositary that is provided by you and i up date
+SD.cs
+CoverTypeController.cs
+Upsert file in CoverType View